The start of a new school year can feel like you’ve forgotten how to learn.

 Remember to build in time for yourself to disconnect from your academics, to take care of your mental health, and never underestimate the effect of a good night’s rest.

 Figure out what works for you

-There is no secret shortcut for how to ace that exam - it all comes down to finding out what works for you.
+Ultimately, there is no secret shortcut for how to ace that assignment or exam—it all comes down to finding out what works for you.